droid-php/droid-doc/doc/modules.md

             incremental: "30 5 * * 2-7"
 ```

-We provided some sensible default values for the name of the backup; for the
+We provided some sensible default values for the name of the backup: for the
-maximum number of backup sets to keep when older backups are removed; and for
+maximum number of backup sets to keep when older backups are removed and for
-the schedules for each of the backup jobs, in the usual cron format.
+the schedules for each of the backup jobs in the usual cron format.
 We will
-use the `cron:addjob` Droid Command to add the three jobs to the crontab:-
+use the `cron:addjob` Droid Command to add the three jobs to the crontab:

 ```yaml
 tasks: